apache/mesos/docs/cni.md

 `NetworkInfo` set in the `args` field of the CNI configuration passed by Mesos to the port-mapper plugin.
-Please refer to the "[Passing network labels and port-mapping information to CNI plugins](#mesos-meta-data-to-cni-plugins)" section for more details.
+Please refer to the "[Passing network labels and port-mapping information to CNI plugins](#passing-network-labels-and-port-mapping-information-to-cni-plugins)" section for more details.

 #### <a name="a-calico-network">A Calico network</a>